HyperLemons/simple-webui-colabs/README.md

 Added easy way to mount drive and replace option files to mitigate sessions destroying all resources after being ended

+Added many comments including explantions on changing/adding in more models and VAEs, as well as an explantion on how to set up the options replacement with your Google Drive (Only neccesary once!)

 # Need to fix/find fix for: